tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

     path: /unclassified/operationsCenterRootAction
 ```

-### Patches (Using Selectors)
+### Advanced patching (using selectors)

-Patches also include a simple selectors feature for navigating lists, etc.
+A simple selectors feature has also been included for navigating lists, etc.

+> [!TIP]
+> More examples can be found under the examples section.

 ```yaml
   jenkins.yaml: